 In the “For Agents” section, you will find the “Listing Leads,” “AgentByZip.com,” and “Smart Apps” products.

-This is much more so the case in the “For Brokers” section.
+This is much more so in the “For Brokers” section.

 The remaining ones, such as “AgentAccess,” “SmartZip.com,” and “Reach150.com,” all lead to external websites where at first glance, the user can’t be sure if it is part of Offrs or not.

-It only becomes clear when you have access to these other software products once you create an account and find the “Smart Apps” section.
+It becomes clear when you can access these other software products once you create an account and find the “Smart Apps” section.

 Via this section, you will get access to most of the functionality of the other software products that are part of the Constellation Real Estate Group.